Home invaders also won’t be a match for you thanks to your solid self-defense skills.

 Also, if someone in your household has braces, dentures, or other dental devices, don’t forget their needs, too.

-Without a dental survival kit, the outcome is bleak.
+Without an emergency dental kit, the outcome is bleak.